-In our previous blog post, we discussed methods and strategies to achieve higher user opt-in rates in order to preserve granular attribution data on iOS.
+In our previous blog post, we discussed methods and strategies to achieve higher user opt-in rates in order to preserve granular attribution data on iOS with a focus on compliance.
 To help increase the chances that users opt in to ad tracking, in this piece we share real-world examples of how brands present their ATT modals to give you tips and inspiration on your own ATT strategy.

 To increase the rates of user opt-in, we recommend using Apple’s prompt to give users further information on how their data will be used and why it benefits them.
 Doing so assuages any privacy concerns, and allows you to explain the value users receive from opting in.
 Build trust and empathy by using language that focuses on the user and their needs, rather than the needs of your business.